 Research suggests that mindfulness meditation can ease feelings of stress, including anxiety, depression and pain.
 According to Dr. Elizabeth Hoge, a psychiatrist at the Center for Anxiety and Traumatic Stress Disorders at Massachusetts General Hospital and Assistant Professor of Psychiatry at Harvard Medical School, mindfulness meditation “makes sense” for those who tend to experience anxiety.

 She says through mindfulness you can train the mind to experience your thoughts in a different way.
 “If you have unproductive worries,” says Hoge, “you might think ‘I’m late, I might lose my job if I don’t get there on time, and it will be a disaster!’
 Mindfulness teaches you to recognize, ‘Oh, there’s that thought again.
 I’ve been here before.
 But it’s just that, a thought, and not a part of my core self.'”

 Mindfulness meditation doesn’t even require you to sit for a “formal” meditation practice.
 Remember, it all comes down to paying attention, on purpose, to the present moment.
-You can engage take a mindful approach to eating.
+You can engage by taking a mindful approach to eating.
 Doing the dishes.
 Taking a shower.
 Walking the dog.
 Driving to work.
 The key is to focus on what you’re doing rather than the thoughts in your head.
 We promise, with practice, it gets easier and easier and is awesome for taming stress.